Sattenapalle railway station

-Sattenapalle railway station (station code:SAP) is an Indian Railway station in Sattenapalle of Guntur district in Andhra Pradesh.
+Sattenapalle railway station (station code:SAP) is an Indian Railway station in Sattenapalle of Palnadu district in Andhra Pradesh.
 It is a D–category station, situated on Nallapadu-Pagidipalli section of Guntur railway division in South Coast Railway zone.
 It is recognized as one of the Adarsh stations in the division.
 It forms a new railway line being proposed for the state capital, Amaravati.